 DC Pie Co.

 Dominic Cavagnuolo, one of the men behind the popular pizza joint Lucali Miami, has brought his more casual, counter-service restaurant DC Pie Co. to the Brickell neighborhood.
-Dine on favorites like 15-inch pies with a variety of mix-and-match toppings to choose from, alongside meatballs, salads, and brick-oven prepared items such as hot wings, pepperoni chips, and baked artichokes.
+Dine on favorites like 15-inch pies with various mix-and-match toppings, alongside meatballs, salads, and brick-oven prepared items such as hot wings, pepperoni chips, and baked artichokes.

 Dirty French Steakhouse